-On Prince Edward Island, the Occupational Health and Safety (OHS) Act and its General Regulations describe the standards for occupational health and safety and the general safety principles for Island workplaces.
+Prince Edward Island’s Occupational Health and Safety (OHS) Act and General Regulations set forth standards for occupational health and safety, along with general safety principles applicable to workplaces across the island.

-Part 53 53.1 In this Part, “working alone” means a worker working at a workplace who is the only worker of the employer at that workplace, in circumstances where assistance is not readily available to the worker in the event of injury, ill health or emergency.
+In this Part, “working alone” means a worker working at a workplace who is the only worker of the employer at that workplace, in circumstances where assistance is not readily available to the worker in the event of injury, ill health or emergency.
+(EC43/06)

 (2) Written procedures developed under subsection (1) shall include the following information: